khakhalin/notes/keywords/mypy.md

 For custom (user-created) classes, just use the name of the class there, so in theory it should be really simple: `f(x: MyClass) -> MyOtherClass`.

 Subclasses should obviously be accepted in place of a base classn, reflecting the basic principle of [[oop]] that every derivative class is supposed to satisfy all properties of the base class).
 So if your class is inheriting to some base class (say, `int`), and you use it with some call that expects an `int`, it will be alright.
 When declaring classes that are based on your custom classes however, you have to explicity declare them as generic.
-All built-in classes are generic, but by default your custom classes seem to be non-generic.
+All built-in classes are generic, but by default your custom classes seem to be non-generic (🔥 is is true?).
 So instead of a normal Pythonic way of doing
-`class NewClass(MyClass): ...`
+`class NewClass(): ...` which I think defaults to `NewClass(object)` you need to do this? (🔥 is it true?
+I'm still confused about this) `class NewClass(Generic[MyClass]): ...`

-you need to do this? (🔥 I'm still confused about this) `class NewClass(Generic[MyClass]): ...`
+Alternative explanation: `Generic[int]` should be thought of as an extension of `list[int]` or `Iterator[int]`, but to a more general behavior, manipulating values of `int`. 🔥 _Again, is it true?
+Is it what is implied here?
+And is this way of thinking helpful, or should we think of it in more specific and practical terms?_

 The problem is both classes should be defined before `f()` is defined, which is fine if they are imported from custom packages, but may be weird within a package.
 * To fight this, one can put class name in quotation marks (provide them as strings), and then apparently Mypy is happy (see below).